Animation

 Negotiated Project - Phase One

-Phase One acts as the planning phase of the Negotiated Project, the final opportunity for you to produce an industry facing professional standard project.
+Phase One acts as the planning phase of the Negotiated Project, the final opportunity for you to produce an industry-facing professional standard project.
 You will work in a group and follow a process of exploration and interpretation to generate multiple ideas and develop an appropriate project.
-Core planning of story and first phase assets will be developed and signed off at this stage to allow for production in Phase Two.
+Core planning of the story and first-phase assets will be developed and signed off at this stage to allow for production in Phase Two.

 Research Project

-Core aims of this module include refining your ability to develop clear visual concepts for a proposed artefact as well as providing you with experience in producing production plans and schedules.
-By working on a practice based project to a professional standard, you will build up advanced competencies within at least one specialist area e.g. storyboarding, narrative, 2D/3D graphics, programming or animation.
+The core aims of this module include refining your ability to develop clear visual concepts for a proposed artefact as well as providing you with experience in producing production plans and schedules.
+By working on a practice-based project to a professional standard, you will build up advanced competencies within at least one specialist area e.g. storyboarding, narrative, 2D/3D graphics, programming or animation.
 As a result of your studies, you will enhance your ability to work effectively in teams and communicate fluently and accurately in relation to digital media production.

 Negotiated Project - Phase Two